The Performance Frontier

 Domain Examples

-The frontier: better than the best human labeler.
+The frontier: better than most human labelers.
 Find it by measuring inter-annotator agreement, identifying the most accurate annotators, then building a system that exceeds their consensus.
-The oracle gradient points from average annotator quality toward perfect annotation.
+The oracle gradient points from average annotator quality toward high-fidelity annotation.

 The frontier: a hyper-accurate model of the target population plus above-99th-percentile skill at hypothesizing content that moves that population.
 Find it by characterizing observed behavior, then iterating toward the point that maximizes response rate.
 The oracle gradient points from generic messaging toward precise behavioral prediction.